davidcsally/davidcsally.github.io/README.md

 That's about it!

 Deployment:
-- Github pages
+- Vercel
 - Netlify deploy previews

 ## Pipeline
-- Pull requests run a test build script and previews are automatically deployed to netflify
+- Pull requests run a test build script and previews are automatically deployed to Vercel
-- Merges into `main` automatically build and deploy to `master`
+- Merges into `main` automatically build and deploy to Vercel
+- A storybook instance is built to netlify

 ## Available Scripts

 In the project directory, you can run:

-### `yarn start`
+### `yarn dev`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.